You are here

 The Returning Gryphon of the Year Award is given to a returning staff member who has gone above and beyond their duties and shows an all-around interest and involvement in the key initiatives of the Office of Residence Life.
 The recipient has developed the skills to mentor and role model other staff members.
 In addition, their ability to share resources, experience and knowledge leads to the creation of a stronger team and staff dynamic.

-2016 Returning Gryphon of the Year: Mike Celente
+2017 Returning Gryphon of the Year: Christian Long & Priyokti Rana

 2015: Willy O'Sullivan

 2013: Andrew Josephson & Sarah Thompson

 2012: Shara Dunham